gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 Therefore, in the next lines I will try to cover the questions I had in the beginning as a C#, OOP programmer.

-I will not write about which of the two is better, since both serve very well different purposes.
+I will not write about which of the two is better, since both serve, very well, different purposes.

-I will go through some of the differences, similarities, strengths and weaknesses I found through my subjective eyes, things that made a difference for me in how I think and approach things.
+I will go through some of the keep points which sold Elixir to me.
+I will present through my subjective eyes, things that made a difference for me in how I think and consider things.

 ### What is it?